webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - **standard**: HDD. format: SMB, REST
     - **premium**: SSD. format: SMB, NFS, REST.
   - ![blob vs file share](img/file_share_vs_blob.PNG)
+- **File Sync and Cloud Tiering**
+  - **cache Azure File Shares and synchronize between on-prem Windows Server and cloud VM**.
+  - any number of caches in any location.
+  - **Multi-Site Access**: write on-prem (linux, windows server protocols: SMB, NFS, FTPS) and cloud.
+  - file sync backs up on-prem files with Azure File Share.
+  - **Cloud Tiering**
+    - only allow frequently accessed files to be cached locally(free up local cache).
+    - when file is **tiered**, file is replaced with pointer(URL to Azure File Share) instead of it being cached locally.
+    - tiered file is marked with an `O` and **greyed out** to show file is stored only in Azure.
 - **File Share Snapshots**
   - **point-in-time read only copy of file share**.
   - only data that has changed(from last snapshot) is recorded.
 Only most recent share is needed to restore the share.